Sebazzz/sebazzz.github.io/_posts/2022-02-10-how-to-install-octowrt-on-creality-wifi-box.md

 I hope have shown you in some more detail how to install OctoWrt and gave some more in-depth guidance along the way.

-OctoWrt would not be possible [without the work of ihrapsa](https://github.com/ihrapsa/OctoWrt/) on getting Octoprint working and [figgyc](https://github.com/figgyc) on getting OpenWRT to run on this device.
+OctoWrt would not be possible [without the work of ihrapsa](https://github.com/ihrapsa/OctoWrt/) *and* [shivajiva101](https://github.com/shivajiva101/OctoWrt/) on getting Octoprint working and [figgyc](https://github.com/figgyc) on getting OpenWRT to run on this device.
 I'd like to than them both for this!

 Happy printing!

 ![Octoprint complete - Installation of OctoWRT on the Creality Wifi Box](/images/blog/2022-02-10-how-to-install-octowrt-on-creality-wifi-box/octo-complete.png)
 *The end result!*